matbo87/snes9x_3ds/readme.md

 1. Graphic modes 0 - 7.
 2. Save states of up to 5 slots
-3. Cheats - rename your .CHT/.CHX (text format) to rom.cht/rom.chx in the same folder as your ROM.
+3. Cheats - rename your .CHT/.CHX (text format) to rom.cht/rom.chx in related game folder.
 For example, if your ROM name is MyGame.smc, then your cheat file should be placed to MyGame folder
 4. Currently uses CSND for audio.
 So your entry point to home-brew must be able to use CSND.
 If you can play BlargSNES with sound, you should be able to play Snes9X_3DS with sound.
 5. Frame skipping.
 6. Stretch to full screen / 4:3 ratio